AmanchukwuLab/reactive-co2-capture-nonaqueous-electrolyte/DFT_optimized_structures/README.md

-DFT optimized geometries associated with the reactive CO2 capture study.
+DFT optimized geometries from periodic slab calculations.
+Files correspond to final relaxed structures used in the study.
-Files will include final relaxed structures and representative input/output files.
+Format: VASP CONTCAR.
+Systems included Ag and Zn slabs with adsorbed species.